 If your application is approved it will be transmitted to the Italian Representative.

-If you are a student from the United Kingdom (UK) or from another non-EU country residing in the United Kingdom, carefully read the instructions on the website of the competent Consulate in London for "Exchange and mobility programs".• Make an appointment at the competent Consulate for the visa application
+If you are a student from the United Kingdom (UK) or from another non-EU country residing in the United Kingdom, carefully read the instructions on the website of the competent Consulate in London for "Exchange and mobility programs" and arrange an appointment at the competent Consulate for the Visa application.

 If the Embassy/Consulate offers this service, also apply for the issue of an official Italian tax code (codice fiscale).

-The International Office will support ALL NON EU STUDENTS for the Residence Permit in Italy.
+The International Office will support ALL NON EU STUDENTS in the application procedure of the Italian Residence Permit.
 An appointment is required with the Incoming Erasmus Office - Via San Bernardino 72/E.

 For further details, please refer to the following paragraph (below) : NON EU STUDENTS - RESIDENCE PERMIT